backend-development/backend-development-textbook/source/caching.md

 What is even better than having a really fast web server, framework, programming language that creates your web page?
-Not having to create and load the page at all becaus it's already there in a cache.
+Not having to create and load the page at all because it's already there in a cache.

 After working through this guide you will:

-* be aware of many levels of caches that influence your web app
+* know that many different caches influence your web app:
+** HTTP caching (you know that already from the asset pipeline) ** Fragment caching
+** ActiveRecord QueryCachg
 * be able to configure rails for caching
+* be able to measure if a change you made improved the performance of your rails app

 REPO: You can study [the demo](https://shrouded-dawn-29154.herokuapp.com/) for the example described here.